Khaoz-Topsy/Moustache-Blog/content/posts/solving-fun-problems/content.md

 Here is a list of some of the small projects that I am quite proud of:

 - [Poke-xperiment](https://github.com/Khaoz-Topsy/Poke-xperiment)
-  - I wanted to create a Pokémon like simulation where a user could walk around and interact with this world.
-The world is made out of multiple layers, the assets are all on a sprite-sheet and to manage all of this I created a level builder
+    - I wanted to create a Pokémon ~ish simulation where a user could walk around and interact with this world.
+The world is made out of multiple layers, the assets are all on a sprite sheet and to manage all of this I created a level builder
 - [RaspAp-Waveshare-Display](https://github.com/Khaoz-Topsy/RaspAp-Waveshare-Display)
     - I have a small Raspberry Pi Zero with RaspAp running on it.
 Attached is an e-paper display, so to make use of it I needed to create a script that would make requests to the RaspAp Api and display some stats on the e-paper display
 - [PokemonTeraRaid](https://github.com/AssistantApps/PokemonTeraRaid)
     - I was playing a lot of Pokémon Scarlet & Violet and wanted a simple way to get a good idea of what types to take into a Tera Raid battle.
 - [PokemonLivingDex](https://github.com/AssistantApps/PokemonLivingDex)
-  - After playing Pokémon Scarlet & Violet I wanted to collect 1 of each pokemon and place them into Pokémon Home.
+    - After playing Pokémon Scarlet & Violet I wanted to collect 1 of each Pokémon and place them into Pokémon Home.
 I made this website to organise and track the Pokémon I need to collect and have collected.

 ### Conclusion